BekaValentine/cyberpunk_game/tasks.md

 Paths vary: corporate path has lots more pentesting missions, while underground paths have more dirt digging, etc. Corp paths have upsides and downsides -- upsides are more easy access to lots of corporate facilities, downsides are more morally questionable things you have to accept and let slide (b/c revealing them gets you fired).

 Different paths all must be able to intersect w/ main story beats -- how depends on the beat, and there are different options, routes, easinesses, etc.

+Observation: Movement between paths is not entirely up to the player unless that's desired.
+In some sense, there are certain changes which can be made at the player's choosing -- for instance, killing Anna Navarre in DX -- but other changes are in the hands of others -- for instahce, UNATCO JC an enemy after he sends the signal to Silhouette.
+If it's necessary to force th player down a path, that can be used: constrain the context of the player character.

 ## Task Rambles